ipfabric/docs/docs/platform_first_steps/01-deployment.md

       For uploading the VHD image, please use the Azure Storage Explorer (a native Windows app) instead of the Azure web UI.
 If you upload the VHD image via the Azure web UI, you might encounter the following error:

-      > The specified cookie value in VHD footer indicates that disk 'ipfabric-6-3-1+1.vhd' with blob https://.../vhd/ipfabric-6-3-1+1.vhd is not a supported VHD.
+      > The specified cookie value in VHD footer indicates that disk 'ipfabric-<IPF-version>.vhd' with blob https://.../vhd/ipfabric-<IPF-version>.vhd is not a supported VHD.
 Disk is expected to have cookie value 'conectix'.

 ### Sizing IP Fabric VM